KatemaNL/deep_learning_util/README.md

 # Description
-Script for printing system hard- and software-information used in deep learning.
+Script for printing system- and version information about installed hardware and software used in deep learning.
 Aimed at Keras with Tensorflow on Linux with NVIDIA hardware.

 # Background
-I have come about the set of commands in this script when trying to compile Tensorflow from source to work with my newly purchased Nvidia Gefore RTX 2070.
+I have come about the set of commands in this script when trying to compile Tensorflow from source to work with my newly purchased Nvidia Geforce RTX 2070.
 I switched between software versions multiple times to get it to work.
 I used the commands in this script to check which software versions are actually installed and to find any discrepancies between them.

 # Tensorflow 1.12 build